dldnxks12/MARL/README.md

       - Team-average reward
       : Agents are allowed to have different reward functions, which may be kept private to each agent, while the goal for cooperation is to optimize the long-term reward, corresponding to the average reward.
-      This allows more heterogeneity among agents, and perserves privany, and facilitates the development of 'decentralized' MARL algorithms.
+      This allows more heterogeneity among agents, and preserves privacy, and facilitates the development of 'decentralized' MARL algorithms.